ROSELYN HOUSE SCHOOL

 Background

-This policy should be read along with Roselyn House School/ The RHISE Service Anti-Bullying Policy, Safeguarding Policy, Online Safety Policy, Single Equality Policy, Behaviour Policy and Personal Social Health Education (including Relationships and Sex Education (RSE) ), Culture, Citizenship and Community (including British Values) and Enterprise &Employability Curriculum Policy.
+This policy should be read along with Roselyn House School Anti-Bullying Policy, Safeguarding Policy, Online Safety Policy, Single Equality Policy, Behaviour Policy and Personal Social Health Education (including Relationships and Sex Education (RSE) ), Culture, Citizenship and Community (including British Values) and Enterprise &Employability Curriculum Policy.

 Aims

-At Roselyn House School and The RHISE Service we aim to reflect sexual violence and sexual harassment in our whole School approach to safeguarding and in our Safeguarding and child protection policy.
-We will update in light of changes to Keeping Children Safe in Education 2022 (KCSIE currently 2022 but adapting to the changes which will be implemented in the KCSIE document September 2023) and continue to keep this Policy under review, particularly when reviewing our Relationship Education, Relationships and Sex Education (RSE), Personal Social Health and Economic (PSHE) and Pathway to Adulthood Curriculum.
+At Roselyn House School we aim to reflect sexual violence and sexual harassment in our whole School approach to safeguarding and in our Safeguarding and child protection policy.
+We will update in light of changes to Keeping Children Safe in Education 2023 (KCSIE currently 2023 but adapting to the changes which will be implemented in the KCSIE document September 2024) and continue to keep this Policy under review, particularly when reviewing our Relationship Education, Relationships and Sex Education (RSE), Personal Social Health and Economic (PSHE) and Pathway to Adulthood Curriculum.
 See Personal, Social, Health and Economic and Spiritual, Moral, Social and Cultural Development Policy and Pathway to Adulthood Curriculum Policy.

-This Policy should be for the whole School and implemented by the Proprietors of KS Education Limited who are also the Headteacher and Deputy Headteacher of Roselyn House School and The RHISE Service.
+This Policy should be for the whole School and implemented by the Proprietors of KS Education Limited who are also the Headteacher and Deputy Headteacher of Roselyn House School.

 This should be read as part of our approach to protecting children from sexual violence and sexual harassment.